Is Online Therapy Effective?

 Initially introduced to improve access for Australians in rural and remote areas, telehealth expanded nationwide during the COVID-19 pandemic.

-Major institutions such as Medicare, private health insurers, the Department of Veterans’ Affairs (DVA), and the National Disability Insurance Scheme (NDIS) now formally recognise and fund telehealth services.
+Major institutions such as Medicare, private health insurers, the Department of Veterans’ Affairs (DVA), and the National Disability Insurance Scheme (NDIS) all formally recognise and fund telehealth services.

-Telehealth is now a permanent part of Australia’s mental health system.
+Telehealth is effective which is why it is now a permanent part of Australia’s mental health system.

 Institutional Acceptance & Funding